 8/.
-Technology Dissemination: Research results and outputs will be shared within and among networks through a series of regional workshops and Working Group meetings.
+Technology Dissemination: Research results and outputs will be shared within and among networks through a series of regional workshops, Working Group meetings, and a Pan-Africa Conference held the third year of the project.
 The proceedings of these events are published.

 9/.
-Training: Four local MSc scholarships will be awarded based on a series of criteria set by the PABRA SC.
-Regional training courses for technicians and extension personnel will be organized by the network steering committees.
+Training: Regional training courses for technicians and extension personnel will be organized by the network steering committees.